 This week we celebrate Older Americans Month and recognize the contributions older workers (age 55 and up) make both inside and outside the workforce.
 At a time when employers need to build resilience, older workers can play a critical role.
 Older workers bring experience, reliability and perspective to every workplace setting.

-All older workers deserve the opportunity to thrive.
-Goodwill helps older Americans through paid training, upskilling, ongoing support and assistance finding jobs that provide livable wages.
 If you are an older worker seeking help with training or paid work experience, contact your local SCSEP representative to see if you qualify.
 Find a SCSEP location near you to see if you qualify.

 Anyone looking to learn more about Goodwill job training programs or career search assistance can also contact their local Goodwill.